awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-the CDK id for Topic.
+the CDK ID of the Topic.

 ---